-We’ve focused all the top brands and pored over perpetual customer reviews to make our custom summary of saltwater spinning reels.
+We’ve focused all the top brands and pored over perpetual customer reviews to make our custom summary of saltwater fishing reels.

 Watch, and we’re certain you will be tastefully taught to get a reel that is picture-perfect for you.

-1. Accurate SR-30 – Best All Around Saltwater Reel
+1. Accurate SR-30 - Best Overall Saltwater Spinning Reel

 The Accurate SR-30 TwinSpin truly has everything any fisherman could be looking for.